UX / UI Design

-Twyla is a tech-based startup selling limited edition prints of contemporary artworks.
+A tech-based startup selling limited editions prints of contemporary artworks.

 One of my first responsibilities was the creation and implementation of all Twyla Stationery.
 The original logo and branding were created by the very talented Preacher creative company.
 Preacher also provided branding guidelines that were used as a starting point for all branded collateral.